-Almost forget, Hailuogou which is famous for the low altitude Glaciers is located not far from Kangding and at an elevation of 2850m.
+Almost forget, Hailuogou which is famous for the low altitude Glaciers is located not far from Kangding and at an elevation of 2,850m.
 The attractions there include ice fall, virgin forest and khampa culture.
 What's more, you can view the scenery of different seasons in a day.

 From Litang to Markam (276km, tar road):

-Keep going, you are getting near to Tongmai village.
-Now, you have to focus on yourself again for the road condition becomess complicated.
-Especially, there is a section called Tongmai natural barrier.You will enter into this section after you pass by Tongmai bridge.
-The sands road there is narrow with dangerous rock and river aside, so it's necessary to drive carefully and slowly.
-I am sure you will get an unforgettable experience from the road section.
-Now, I advise you to pay more attention to yourself and your vehicle.
-Maybe you will have some altitude reaction, but all you should do is try to adapt it and have enough rest.
-Besides, you should check your vehicle carefully, because the sands road is bumpy and needs your vehicle work well.
+Keep going, you are getting near to Tongmai village, now, you have to focus yourself again, the road condition is becoming complicated, specially, there is a section called Tongmai natural barrier.You will enter into this section when you pass by Tongmai bridge.
+The sand road is narrow with dangerous rock and river aside, so it's necessary to drive carefully and slowly, I am sure you will get an unforgettable experience from the road section.
+Now, I advise you to pay more attention to yourself and vehicle.
+Maybe you will have some altitude reaction.
+All you should do is to try to adapt it and have enough rest.
+Besides, you should check your vehicle carefully, because the sand road is bumpy, it needs your vehicle to work well.

-After Tongmai, your next destination will be Lulang town, where you can see snow peaks, virgin forest, countryside and so on.
-The Lulang forest is a famous scenic spot, where all kinds of rare plants grow well.
+After Tongmai, your next destination will be Lulang town, where you can see snow peaks, virgin forest and countryside and so on.
+Lulang Forest is a famous scenic spot, where grow many kinds of rare plants.
 I am sure you will be attracted by this natural scenery.
-I think it's necessary to introduce a food to you since you are in Lulang town, that is, Shiguo chicken, which is really delicious and unique.
+I think it's necessary to introduce a food to you since you are Lulang town, that is Shiguo chicken, it's really delicious and unique.

-From Nyingchi to Lhasa (401km, tar road):
+From Nyingchi to Lhasa (401 km, tar road)

 Mila Mountain Pass

-Except the Potala Palace, the Jokhang temple which is located on Barkhor square is also a mark of Tibet.
+Besides the Potala Palace, the Jokhang Temple is also a mark of Tibet, which is located on Barkhor square.
 It is the most scared and important temple for local Tibetan people.
-What's more, the temple's architectural style is a mixture of Indian vihara design, chinese Tang Dynasty design, and Nepalese design.
+The style of this temple is a mixture of Indian vihara design, chinese Tang Dynasty design, and Nepalese design.
 It was founded during the reign of king Songsten Gampo.
-It is said that it was built for the two brides of the king, Princess Wencheng of the chinese Tang Dynasty and Princess Bhrikuti of Nepal.
-Both wives are said to have brought important Buddhist statues and images from China and Nepal to Tibet.
+It is said to be built for the two brides of the king, Princess Wencheng of the chinese Tang Dynasty and Princess Bhrikuti of Nepal, both of whom are said to have brought important Buddhist statues and images from China and Nepal to Tibet.